XavierPayton/Osticketprereq/README.md

 <img src="https://i.imgur.com/4y3dS95.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We will have our virtual machines set up in Azure.
-One will be our domain server controller and the other will be our virtual machine for our regular everyday users
+One will be our domain server controller (ACTIVE).
+The other will be our virtual machine for our regular everyday users (CLIENT 1)
 </p>
 <br />